 My clients work one-on-one with me as each part of the gown comes together.
 You get to be personally involved the creation of the dress that you’ll wear on your big day.
 It’s an experience as much as a very important item.

 The first step for both custom bridal and special occasion gowns (evening gowns, prom dresses, cocktail dresses, etc) is to set up a consultation appointment.
 At this stage, we meet and have a chat about your personal style, loves, likes, dislikes, concerns, must-haves, and do-not-wants.
-This allows us to get a sense of both you and your event, along with taking measurements and getting a basic idea of what you are looking for in the outfit.
+This allows me to get a sense of both you and your event, along with taking measurements and getting a basic idea of what you are looking for in the outfit.
 After this meeting has taken place, I design at least three custom gown ideas based on the discussion at the consultation.
 From there, we can begin to solidify final design details.
 It is important to note that while it is fine and often useful to provide inspiration photos or Pinterest boards to help communicate ideas (we love inspo boards!), I do not copy other designer's dresses.
 All designs are custom originals.

 There is a $40 fee for the design package, which includes sketches and fabric swatches (both for colour and to give you an idea of texture, weight, and feel).
 This fee is waived once the gown is ordered.
 There is an initial deposit required to begin work on the gown, usually around 50-60% of the agreed-to cost of the gown, which covers materials and a portion of labour.
 The full balance is due upon completion.
 At this stage, turn-around time is discussed and agreed to once the final design has been confirmed.
 A fitting schedule is provided.